Loading search...

 If the qualifications you have completed or are currently studying are not listed please contact the Admissions Team who will be happy to advise you on your eligibility.
 We are happy to consider a wide range of qualifications and different combinations, so just drop us an email or give us a call and we can talk it through!

-Placement years are a really important, compulsory, assessed part of our undergraduate degrees.
-We have found employers really like this feature of our courses and it helps graduates to find a job after they have completed their studies.
-In a small number of circumstances, those with significant relevant experience working in industry, upwards of at least 2 years, may be exempt from placement, however, this experience would need to be assessed by the Course Manager against the learning outcomes required for placement.
-We recommend however, that even those students with experience complete a placement year.
+Many of our degree programmes include a compulsory placement year, but some routes are now available without placement years.
+We have found employers really like that we offer a full year of work experience in our courses and it helps graduates to find a job after they have completed their studies.
+For routes which are only available with a placement year, in a small number of circumstances, those with significant relevant experience working in industry, upwards of at least two years, might be exempt from placement.
+However, this experience would need to be assessed by the Course Manager against the learning outcomes required for placement.
+We recommend that even those students with experience complete a placement year.
 If you have any questions regarding the placement year please contact the Admissions Team.

 We welcome applications from candidates who have chosen not to enter higher education directly from school/college, particularly if they are gaining further practical work experience.